 In the classic 1986 movie Ferris Bueller’s Day Off, the protagonist, Ferris Bueller, feigns illness in an attempt to skip a day of school.
 During his day as a truant, Bueller gallivants around town while trying to avoid his parents and his school’s principal, Mr. Rooney, lest his ruse is discovered.
 Throughout the day, he has many close calls.
 For example, Ferris (above, center, with his girlfriend Sloane and best friend Cameron) goes to the Cubs game, and the television cameras catch them cheering in the stands.
 At that moment, Mr. Rooney is at a pizza parlor that has the game on the TV, but thankfully for Ferris, Rooney looks away just as evidence of Ferris’ guilt flashes on the screen.

 For Ferris Bueller, being caught on camera at the ballpark almost lead to trouble.
 For a man named Juan Catalan, a similar filming saved him from an even worse fate.

-On May 12, 2003, a 16 year old woman named Martha Puebla was murdered.
+On May 12, 2003, a 16-year-old woman named Martha Puebla was murdered.
 Catalan was the prime suspect, as Puebla had recently testified against his brother in a previous trial.
-Catalan was arrested and incarcerated while waiting trial.
-He professed his innocence, asserting that he had taken his six year old daughter to the Dodgers game that day and therefore could not have been at the scene of the murder at the time of the crime.
+Catalan was arrested and incarcerated while awaiting trial.
+He professed his innocence, asserting that he had taken his six-year-old daughter to the Dodgers game that day and therefore could not have been at the scene of the murder at the time of the crime.
 Catalan, through his attorney, provided the district attorney with his ticket stubs, but the DA pressed charges anyway.